abolfazl-khakbaz/gitRepoSearch/README.md

 - **App.vue** handles the event and dispatches a Vuex action
 - **Vuex** fetches from GitHub API and saves results in `state`
 - **RepoList.vue** gets data via `getters`, shows cards, and paginates
-- **Footer.vue** listens to scroll and shows itself with a typewriter slogan when triggered

 ---